RichardDorsett/richarddorsett.github.io/README.md

 * _pages/research-areas.

 # VS Code
 I use VS code for editing CSV files (can also use Excel) and running the Julia code.
 I can also run a Ruby session to build a local copy of the website (useful as a check if making a more substantial change).
 To do this, simply open one of the Markdown files and enter `ctrl+'`.
 After that, issue the command `gem install jekyll bundler` and then `bundle exec jekyll serve` (in fact, `bundle exec jekyll serve --incremental` runs faster when building a local site, although will not cope with changes to the yml file).
+If this doesn't work, try `bundle add webrick` and then `bundle exec jekyll serve` again.

 I can edit any of the fixed files in the bullet points above in VS Code.
 This can be done with a preview using `ctrl+k v`.